MarcMeketonVillanova/Table_Arrangements_Optimization/README.md

 ### Solution approach

 We solve this in two steps
-1. Choose a single attribute type -- one that has many attribute items -- and evenly distribute them out one-seat per table at a time.
+1. Choose a single attribute type -- one that has many attribute items -- and evenly distribute them one-seat per table at a time.
 1. Randomly choose for each table an attendee, remove that attendee, then reassign the attendees to the tables to minimize a penalty function

 The central task in both of these steps is to assign attendees to a single seat at each table.
 This is done by using a network flow algorithm.
 Network flow algorithms are readily available in a number of programming languages and run very quickly.